googlefonts/fontheight/README.md

   -k, --words <WORDS_PER_LIST>  The number of words from each list to test [default: all words] -v, --verbose...
 Increase logging verbosity -q, --quiet...
+Decrease logging verbosity -o, --output <OUTPUT_PATH>    Write the reports into the given path.
+Will print to stdout if not specified
-Decrease logging verbosity -h, --help                    Print help
+      --html                    Output all the reports into a single HTML file -h, --help                    Print help
   -V, --version                 Print version
 ```